josephhuang08/student-guide/docs/content-onboarding/working-with-GitHub.md

 ## Attention

 !!! danger
-    Never use spaces in folder oder filenames.
+    Never use spaces in folder or filenames.

 ## Commits and pull requests